-Setting up a call center is a lot of work.
+Setting up a virtual call center used to be a lot of work.
 From establishing a budget to purchasing the right technology and hiring a talented staff, your time and energy are put to the test.
-Because of this, it’s easy to overlook small things that can lead to long-term complications.
+Because of this, it's easy to overlook small things that can lead to long-term complications.

 In this post, we review the top 5 call center setup mistakes, and give you our best tips on how to avoid these pitfalls and build the foundation for a successful, efficient call center.